adonisjs/v5-docs/content/guides/introduction.md

 ## Editor extensions

-Editors with support for Typescript are all you need to work with your AdonisJS applications.
+Editors with support for TypeScript are all you need to work with your AdonisJS applications.
 However, the following is the list of extensions to enhance your developer experience.

 :::note